-Thank you for choosing Juwai.com Now please activate your account.
-We've emailed .
-Please check your inbox and follow the link to complete your registration.
-Didn't receive the email?
+Thank you for choosing Juwai.com!
+Now please activate your account.
+A confirmation email has been sent to .
+Follow the link in the email to complete your registration.
+Didn't receive the confirmation email?
 Don't worry, maybe the postman is late.
-Also, please check your spam or junk email folder to find out if the email is stuck there.
-A few tips of ensuring your revcieve your emails: 1) Add juwai.com to your safe senders list 2) Double check the email above to ensure it is correct 3) If still no email, click the link below
+Be sure to check your spam/junk folder or Gmail's "Promotions" tab to see if your email is stuck there.
+A few tips to ensure you receive your emails: 1.
+Add Juwai.com to your safe senders list.
+2. Double check the email above is correct.
+3) If you still aren't receiving your email, click the "Resend" button below.

 In the past few years, Chinese buyers have started to make their presence felt on the global property market, snapping up everything from luxurious trophy homes and vineyards, through to more modest condominiums and investment opportunities.
 To many Chinese, global property investment is an emerging opportunity which until recently was out of reach.

 Second only to the United States in terms of international buying power, Chinese buyers represent a tremendous new market opportunity for property sellers around the world.
 Yet with opportunity comes new challenges in reaching, communicating and engaging this new market.

 China boasts some of the wealthiest people on the planet, whose personal fortunes can dwarf treasuries of medium-sized countries.
 However, the true power of the Chinese buyer is represented by over 63 million people whose wealth and incomes provide them with the ability to purchase international property.

 Nearly all wealthy Chinese buyers are self-made.
 Highly entrepreneurial, wealthy Chinese have not inherited their fortunes, as quite frankly, until the last 15 years there was not much to inherit.
 With such drive and achievement, Chinese buyers want a better life for their families, and value many opportunities the world has to offer.

 Lifestyle, emigration, investment and education are common motivations driving Chinese investment in global property.